How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvdisplay lvname

-Screenshot showing the code that confirms the new sizes.
-The sizes are highlighted.
+Screenshot showing the code that confirms the new sizes with the sizes highlighted.

 Extend a traditional LVM volume by adding a new PV